NissrineEttayeby/Amazon_Reviews_QA_Analysis/README.md

 ![QA2](https://github.com/NissrineEttayeby/Spark_Projects/assets/108592629/1a7aad03-9e39-49f5-aa81-572815b7f1e9)

 # Objective
-The main objective here is to perform automatic classification on question/answer data from the Amazon product QA dataset.
+This project was implemented using **Databricks**, **PySpark**, and **Python**.
+The main objective is to perform automatic classification on question/answer data from the Amazon product QA dataset.
 The classification task involves varying the number of groups and examining the relevance of these groups.

 # Data
 This project utilizes the Amazon product QA dataset from the provided [link](http://jmcauley.ucsd.edu/data/amazon/) The dataset contains question and answer pairs related to various products.
 The goal is to leverage this data for classification tasks and explore the significance of different grouping approaches.